Senior man contemplating looking through the window

 • Enrolling in a hardship program might help you get caught up on payments and avoid collections

 Falling behind on your bills can feel demoralizing, but choosing to do something about it can be empowering.
-When you take action, you’re taking your financial destiny back into your own hands.
+When you take action, whether it's a hardship program, debt consolidation, or debt resolution, you’re taking your financial destiny back into your own hands.
 Help is available when times are hard.
 You just have to recognize when it’s time to reach out.

 Your creditor may offer a credit card hardship program.
 These programs can help you catch up on payments and avoid defaulting on your debt.